 The very southern tip of Öland has the famous lighthouse Långe Jan, as well as Ottenby Bird Station.
 There is a bird museum, public recreation areas, a nature visitor centre and a restaurant.
 There are also various types of guided bird tours on offer.

-Stages of Signature Trail Öland
+Sections of Signature Trail Öland

 Day 1: Färjestaden-Skogsby 18 kilometres, 6–7 hours of hiking.